ccuser44/Octagon/docs/Detections.md

     - The server can safely increase the velocity of the player's character's primary part, or simply teleport the player without this detection flagging the player.

-    - Players who're sitting on Seats (not to be confused with VehicleSeats) will be not be monitored.
-However, players who're sitting on VehicleSeats will be monitored by this detection.
+    - Players who're sitting on seats will be not be monitored to prevent false positives.
 #### **VerticalSpeed**

 This detection works exactly like the above one, but for high vertical speed.